plugin-llms

 Others

-It is recommended to configure redirects so that the AI can use addresses with .md and .txt extensions.
+It is recommended to configure redirects so that AI can use addresses with .md

 For example, in Netlify